 Let us consider a two-variable model.
 Suppose the two variables Yt and Xt are non-stationary and integrated processes as follows:

 We say that these variables are cointegrated if “d = k” and a linear combination of these variables is stationary or has a lower order of integration than “d=k”.
-This implies that both variables have the same order of integration (d = k).
+Hence, this implies that both variables have the same order of integration (d = k).
 Furthermore, their linear regression yields a stationary error term if they were I(1) or d = k = 1:

 μt ~ I(0)